 An American man has a 16% lifetime risk of prostate cancer—not quite one in six.
 Though the risk of dying of prostate cancer is only 2.9 percent, it’s still the second leading cause of cancer death among American men, after lung cancer.
 So there’s recent concern about significant declines in: The number of men taking […]

 Men, when was the last time your doctor discussed your hormones with you?
 Maybe they tested your testosterone levels, but that’s just one piece of an intricate hormonal puzzle that exists in your body.
 Testosterone may be the largest piece of the puzzle, but without the other pieces to make it whole, you don’t have […]

 I’d like to share with you the results of recent research linking pain and inflammation with a problem that’s all too common these days – low levels of the hormone testosterone.
 The study, which reviewed the results of nearly 100 previous clinical trials, found that lack of testosterone is linked to chronic pain and inflammation. […]

 Very few days go by without me seeing a patient who is concerned about his prostate.
 And who can blame them?
 During the next few years, I expect to see cases of prostate cancer continue to increase, until the disease achieves the dubious distinction of being the number one cancer among men.
 Yet, in spite […]

 Reggie had been a patient of mine for more than a decade, until he moved out of the area.
 So you can imagine how surprised I was to see him in the exam room one day.
 It turned out, Reggie had been having prostate problems, starting with a PSA test that had risen from 1.9 to […]

 Prostate problems are increasingly common these days.
-But, by making a few lifestyle changes and following the guidelines I give my patients, you can protect yourself – and your prostate – from complications.
-There’s a saying you might have heard about the prostate gland that sums up the situation very nicely: The prostate is a […]
+But, by making a few lifestyle changes and following the guidelines below, you can protect yourself – and your prostate – from complications.